rzgar/EMETNET/README.md

 4) All the environment files "./ENVS/*.flx"
 5) delta: is the desired genotypic distance between the sampled genotype pair.

-and the output of the program is "./donor_recipient.dat", which includes the genotype of vector of the finally sampled pair of donor-recipient genotypes with the specified genotypic distance.
+and the output of the program is a dat file (e.g. "./donor_recipient.dat"), which includes the genotype of vector of the finally sampled pair of donor-recipient genotypes with the specified genotypic distance.

 You can run the code as follows: sampling_phenotypedist_metropolis  ./DATA/universe-gcs.net ./DATA/donor.dat ./DATA/recipient.dat ./donor_recipient.dat --delta 300 ./ENVS/*.flx